gerry-baird/Drug-Demo/ads/README.md

 There are a number of steps to complete before the ML model runs within an ADS decision service.
-These are the steps, there are video walk-throughs for each on YouTube :
+These are the steps :
 1. Configuration (4 mins)
 2. Integration (13 mins)
 3. Combining with rules (9 mins)
-4. Using Multiple Models with Guardrails
+4. Using Multiple Models with Guardrails (9 mins)

+There are more details for each step below along with links to the accompanying video.

 ## Configuration
 To use the Watson ML predictive models in ADS we need to do a bit of configuration to